SNU-ARC/nsg/README.md

 | GLOVE-100   | 60  | 70   | 500    |

 ### Searching with NSG Index

+Dataset should be located in the directory `nsg/build/tests/.` as the following format.

+e.g., `sift1M`, `gist1M`

 To use the greedy search, use the `tests/evaluate_baseline.sh` script:
 ```shell